 For in the end, only God changes people.

-Question: How do you balance the tension between compliments and criticism?
+Tell me what you think: How do you balance the tension between compliments and criticism?
 To leave a comment, just click here.